Meredithnbayliss/osticket-prereqs/README.md

 </p>
 </p>
 <br />
-Refresh the osTicket site in your browse, observe the changes
+We Refresh the osTicket site in our browser, and observe the change that more extentions are now enabled in OsTicket .
 </p>
 </p>
 <br />